potassco/clorm/docs/clorm/predicate.rst

 It is easiest to explain this mapping by way of a simple example.
 Consider the following ground atoms for the predicates ``address/2`` and ``pets/2``.
-This specifies that the address of the entity ``dave`` is ``UNSW Sydney`` and ``date`` has 1 pet.
+This specifies that the address of the entity ``dave`` is ``"UNSW Sydney"`` and ``dave`` has 1 pet.

 .. code-block:: prolog

    address(dave, "UNSW Sydney").
    pets(dave, 1).

+.. note:: ASP syntax.

-First, it is worth highlighting a few points about ASP syntax.
-All predicates must start with a lower-case letter and consist of only alphanumeric characters.
+   All predicates must start with a lower-case letter and consist of only alphanumeric characters (and underscore).
 ASP supports three basic types of *terms* (i.e., the parameters of a predicate); a *constant*, a *string*, and an *integer*.
-Like the predicate name requirements, constants consist of only alphanumeric characters with a starting lower-case character, a string occurs in quotes and can contain arbitrary characters.
+Like the predicate names, constants consist of only alphanumeric characters (and underscore) with a starting lower-case character.
+This is different to a string, which is quoted and can contain arbitrary characters including spaces.

-ASP syntax also supports *complex terms* which we will discuss later.

-Note: ASP does not support real number values.
+   ASP syntax also supports *complex terms* (also called *functions* but we will avoid this usage to prevent confusion with Python functions) which we will discuss later.
+Note however that ASP does not support real number values.

-The following Python code provides the mapping to the ASP predicates:
+Getting back to the example, the following Python code provides the mapping to the ASP predicates:

 .. code-block:: python